lamaprogramer/lamaprogramer/README.md

 ### About Me!

-I am a software developer and Minecraft modder!
+I am an aspiring software developer and Minecraft modder!

 - 😄 Pronouns: he/him
 - 📫 How to reach me: `iamaprogramer` on discord (please state your reasoning in your first message)